-- 4.1 The broad resource and management arrangements for each LDD are set out in the profiles in Appendix 1.
-The main resources for Local Plan preparation and the overall management lead will come from the Planning Policy Team in Regeneration and Development of the Economy and Environment Directorate and this is programmed in the relevant Service Plan.
-Significant contributions on some matters will, however, also come from other teams within the Economy and Environment Directorate the Delivery & Development Team, Development Management and Transport Strategy.
-In some cases these other teams will take the lead on the preparation of individual documents or issues. - 4.2 In addition there will be important contributions from others within the Regeneration Directorate and other Directorates of the Council. - 4.3 Local Plan documents will also be prepared in close liaison with external partners and organisations.
-The Council will work in partnership with the 'key partners' identified in the Statement of Community Involvement (SCI) to facilitate contact with local communities when it comes to consultation on Local Plan documents. - 4.4 The BCCS review is being produced jointly between the four Black Country authorities.
+4.1 The broad resource and management arrangements for each LDD are set out in the profiles in Appendix 1.
+The main resources for Local Plan preparation and the overall management lead will come from the Planning Policy Team in Regeneration and Development of the Economy, Environment and Communities Directorate and this is programmed in the relevant service plan.
+Significant contributions on some matters will, however, also come from other teams within the Economy, Environment and Communities Directorate - namely but not exclusively the Development Team, Development Management and Transport Strategy.
+In some cases these other teams will take the lead on the preparation of individual documents or issues.

+4.2 In addition there will be important contributions from others Directorates of the Council.

+4.3 Local Plan documents will also be prepared in close liaison with external partners and organisations.
+The Council will work in partnership with the 'key partners' identified in the Statement of Community Involvement (SCI) to facilitate contact with local communities when it comes to consultation on Local Plan documents.

+4.4 The Black Country Plan is being produced jointly between the four Black Country authorities.
 This is an effective way of managing resources and sharing expertise but means that the progress on the plan is dependent on joint decision making and in some cases the work of others.
-As the BCCS review is a multi-dimensional strategy it will require professional input from a range of technical disciplines and statutory consultees at all stages of production
+As the Black Country Plan is a multi-dimensional strategy it will require professional input from a range of technical disciplines and statutory consultees at all stages of production